felixlimanta/felixlimanta.github.io/_posts/2017-05-25-turing-completeness.md

 * [This StackExchange thread](https://softwareengineering.stackexchange.com/questions/132385/what-makes-a-language-turing-complete) on minimum Turing completeness
 * [This Reddit thread](https://www.reddit.com/r/compsci/comments/1tvh6a/accidentally_turingcomplete_andreas_zwinkau/) and [this article](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) on accidental Turing completeness
 * [Esolang Wiki](https://esolangs.org/wiki/Turing_tarpit) for all your esoteric language needs
+* [This StackOverflow answer](https://stackoverflow.com/a/1522882) on Turing completeness which sparked a debate on Turing completeness and Turing equivalence